GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

 </figure>

-{% Aside %} Lighthouse focuses on measuring user-experience during the initial page load in a lab setting emulating a slow phone or desktop machine.
+{% Aside %} Lighthouse focuses on measuring user-experience during the initial page load in a lab setting, emulating a slow phone or desktop machine.
 If there is behavior on your page that may cause layout shifts or long JavaScript tasks after page-load, the lab metrics will not reflect this.
 Try the DevTools Performance panel, [Search Console](https://search.google.com/search-console/about), the [Web Vitals